pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

 </p>

 ## Fetch Bert program
-Previously, we have got the model.
-Since we would like to train the model for additional timesteps, we need to get the tensorflow code.
+Previously, we have downloaded a pretrained model.
+Since we would like to train the model for additional epochs, we need to get the tensorflow code.
 Simply run:

 ```
 git clone https://github.com/google-research/bert.git
 ```

-You should see a folder named Bert under your root directory:
+You should see a folder named Bert under your current directory:

 <p>
     <img src="image/12.png"/>
 </p>

 We are almost there!
-Enter the folder "Bert", and run the following code to generate the data in tensorflow style:
+Enter the folder "Bert", and run the following code to process the data.
+A file named tf_examples.tfrecord can be found under the "tmp" folder:

 ```
 python create_pretraining_data.py \